-Proponents are required to follow the Screening Criteria Checklist in Schedule I with regards to their proposed modification.
+Proponents are required to follow the Screening Criteria Checklist in Schedule I of this Guide with regards to their proposed modification.
 As per the checklist, if the proponent indicates 'Yes' on any single criterion for the modification to the project, there may the potential for environmental effects.
 The proponent must therefore follow the Addendum provisions of this guide.